fabiommendes/sidekick/docs/types/monads.rst

 "Functor".
 Traditional examples of functors are the Maybe type, the Result type, and lists.
 In an ideal world, all functors would have a .map method that applies a function to its contents.
-However, it is not possible to change Python's builtin types and, even when it is possible, it is probably not a good idea to monkey patch types written by others willy and nilly.
+However, it is not possible to change Python's builtins and, even when it is possible, it is probably not a good idea to monkey patch types written by others willy and nilly.
 Sidekick provides an :func:`sidekick.fmap` function that performs this "Functor" mapping over any Functor type.

 Half way to a full monad, we have the "Applicative functor" interface: it means that it has a method that can compose over functions that receive more than one argument.
-This is acomplished by the .apply class method of applicative types.
+This is accomplished by the .apply class method of applicative types.
 Like before, many builtin Python types could be valid applicative functors, but we just can't add a new "apply" method in order to provide a consistent interface.
 Likewise, sidekick provides a toplevel :func:`sidekick.fapply`